Raheel-10k/Build/README.md

 # Instinct App

 This repo consists of both the frontend and backend of the **"Instinct"** app.
 This app aims to revolutionize the way we socialize within institutions, providing the best platform for students and faculty to connect and discover who they share their prestigious campus with.
-Welcome to **Instinct**, where institutions meet instincts and lead to adventurous bonds.
+Welcome to **Instinct**, where institutions meet instincts and lead to natural bonds.

 ## Getting Started